Aberdulais Falls

 The Aberdulais Falls are found on the River Dulais at Aberdulais, near Neath in the county borough of Neath Port Talbot, Wales.
 The falls are formed as the river plunges over beds of hard Lower Pennant Sandstone just before meeting the River Neath flowing down the Vale of Neath.
-They are home to Europe's largest electricity-generating water wheel.
+They are home to one of Europe's largest electricity-generating water wheels.

 The falls

 The River Dulais rises on Mynydd y Drum in the western Brecon Beacons.
 It flows down the Dulais Valley, through the villages of Seven Sisters and Crynant, before reaching its confluence with the River Neath after about 7 mi.
 Here it flows over a ridge of Pennant sandstone, entering a gorge that was carved by meltwater from a glacier 20,000 years ago.
 Originally the falls were nearer the sea, but the water has eroded the rock and cut its way back to its present location.
 The River Dulais is prone to flash floods when heavy rain falls in its catchment area.